 - If killed, the deaths were directly related to the injuries received during the incidents.

 During 2015 and 2016, the FBI has implemented two changes to the employment and service criteria of law enforcement officers that determine whether the data concerning their death or assault will be included in the LEOKA Data Collection statistical data for publishing.
 These changes, as well as the dates they went into effect, are outlined below.

 Exceptions to the Above-Listed Criteria

-Beginning January 1, 2015, the LEOKA Program effected an exception to its collection criteria to include the data of individuals who are killed or assaulted while serving as a law enforcement officer at the request of a law enforcement agency whose officers meet the current collection criteria.
+Beginning January 1, 2015, the LEOKA Data Collection created an exception to its collection criteria to include the data of individuals who are killed or assaulted while serving as a law enforcement officer at the request of a law enforcement agency whose officers meet the current collection criteria.
 (Special circumstances are reviewed by LEOKA staff on a case-by-case basis to determine inclusion.)

 Example 1: An unpaid reserve officer responded to a structure fire along with a law enforcement officer.
 As the reserve officer exited the patrol unit, he was immediately confronted in an ambush style attack and was fatally shot by the offender.

-Deaths resulting from the following are not included in the LEOKA Program’s statistics:
+Deaths resulting from the following are not included in the LEOKA Data Collection statistics: